 iconIndex.
 But it does not work.
 The problem is that control we send message to is in the another process.
 So the

-pointerToResult variable points to the memory in the another process.
+pointerToResult variable points to the memory in another process.
 And we can't access it due to memory protection.
 So the algorithm becomes more complicated.
 I took it from here.
-Shortly you must first allocate shared memory, then send command to write some information into this shared memory and then read required information from there.
+Shortly, you must first allocate shared memory, then send command to write some information into this shared memory and then read required information from there.

-Getting texts of icons
+Getting Texts of Icons

 SendMessage mechanism.
 And no one worked on my laptop.
-Finally I came across this piece of code solving this task using
+Finally, I came across this piece of code solving this task using

 UIAutomationClient assembly.
 It allowed me to get texts of my icons and connect them with indexes of icons.
 I stored texts with positions and restored positions using index of icon having the same text on current load of computer.

 Now I was able to enjoy my program.
 It saved and restored positions of icons successfully.
-But soon I noticed another problem.
-After the load of my laptop I restored positions of icons.
+But soon, I noticed another problem.
+After the load of my laptop, I restored positions of icons.
 They were placed fine.
-But when I started several applications all icons suddenly messed up again.
+But when I started several applications, all icons suddenly messed up again.
 I started to investigate this problem and found that I need to refresh desktop to preserve icon positions.
 Luckily it was easy to do:

 private static extern int SHChangeNotify(int eventId, int flags, IntPtr item1, IntPtr item2);